oczki/soldat-cube/README.md

 - admins can swap the teams of two or all players at once
 - you can exclude some people from the balance by putting their nicknames or HWIDs on the exclusion list
 - can keep teams' scores even if all players left (optional)
-- cube _always_ balances teams - putting everyone on the exclusion list wouldn't block it

 **Admin-only commands:**
 - **/swap _ID1_ _ID2_** - swap teams of two players